Sony A77 II Comparison Review

 The Sony Alpha SLT-A77 II is a DSLR (Digital Single Lens Reflex) camera that was officially introduced in May 2014 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

-The Sony A77 II has a Camera Elo of 2531.
+Is the Sony A77 II a good camera?
+The A77 II has a Camera Elo of 2515.
 This rating puts the A77 II among the top 20 percent of all digital single lens reflex cameras.
 In terms of its sensor size category (APS cameras), the A77 II ranks among the top 30 percent.
 Based on its within category standings, the camera earns a 4.5-star performance rating.

 |Sony A77 II|